FreddyVRetro/ISA-PicoMEM/README.md

 - I added a connector on the board, that can open the door for lot of stuff (More or less "Secret" for the moment, I need to keep some surprize for myself)
 - Use the Pi PicoW for ne2000 network card emulation through Wifi : Proof of concept done already.
 - Bluetooth support for device like Gamepad may be added.
-- Use of the Qwiic connector for various information display, maybe RTC and other.
+- Use of the Qwiic connector for more information display (OLED), maybe RTC and other.

 ## Compatibility/Limitations